fembuelita/lakeshoremarket/README.md

 Service layer contains the services for the API.

 ## External Apps
 Our app is powered by Heroku, and we are also paying a small sum for a Digital Ocean VPS setup to use MySQL without the limitations imposed by Heroku.
-We may eventually migrate to PostGRES, but not at this point.

   1. [Heroku](http://lsm1.herokuapp.com/services/lsm)
   2. [Digital Ocean](http://162.243.94.35/)